 The Appeal Process

-Improper tax assessments can be overturned when the tax decision is not supported by substantial evidence, is arbitrary and capricious, is beyond the taxing authority’s power to make, and/or violates a constitutional or statutory right.
+Improper tax assessments can be overturned when the tax is not supported by substantial evidence, is arbitrary and capricious, is beyond the taxing authority’s power to make, and/or violates a constitutional or statutory right.

-All tax revenue laws are strictly construed against the taxing power, and all ambiguities are to be resolved in favor of the taxpayer.
+Importantly, all tax revenue laws are strictly construed against the taxing power, and all ambiguities are to be resolved in favor of the taxpayer.

 To set up a meeting to discuss how we can help you with your tax dispute, contact us by email or call 601-957-3101.